yaxley-peaks/blog/src/rootless_root/index.md

 On one occasion, as Master Foo was traveling to a conference with a few of his senior disciples, he was accosted by a hardware designer.

-The hardware designer said: “It is rumored that you are a great programmer.
-How many lines of code do you write per year?”
+The hardware designer said: &ldquo;It is rumored that you are a great programmer.
+How many lines of code do you write per year?&rdquo;

-Master Foo replied with a question: “How many square inches of silicon do you lay out per year?”
+Master Foo replied with a question: &ldquo;How many square inches of silicon do you lay out per year?&rdquo;

-“Why&#x2026;we hardware designers never measure our work in that way,” the man said.
+&ldquo;Why&#x2026;we hardware designers never measure our work in that way,&rdquo; the man said.

-“And why not?”
-Master Foo inquired.
+&ldquo;And why not?&rdquo; Master Foo inquired.

-“If we did so,” the hardware designer replied, “we would be tempted to design chips so large that they cannot be fabricated - and, if they were fabricated, their overwhelming complexity would make it be impossible to generate proper test vectors for them.”
+&ldquo;If we did so,&rdquo; the hardware designer replied, &ldquo;we would be tempted to design chips so large that they cannot be fabricated - and, if they were fabricated, their overwhelming complexity would make it be impossible to generate proper test vectors for them.&rdquo;

 Master Foo smiled, and bowed to the hardware designer.